-6. Abvember 250.
-Neeling of the College Board: all present.
-The Censor reported J. J. G. Lewes for staying later than permits Discipline: at a Dance in Lampeter, and for failing to relun to his room in O. B., and for spending the night without permission in the licensed lodgings occupied by - The Censor reported = for staying too loop at the Dance and for admitting dames into his ladgings. nutication Both students appeared before the Board, James was sent down for the nest of the term, = gated for a fortnight. and appeared to answer for bad work in Collections. = and were gated a fortright each, a week.
+250. Neeling of the Collage Board: all present.
+The Censor reported J.J.
+G. Lewes for staying later than permits Discipline: at a Dance in Lampeter, and for failing to return to his room in O. B., and for spending the night without permission in the licensed lodgings occupied by = The Censor reported = for staying too long at the Dance and for admitting dames into his lodgings. nustication Both student appeared before the Board, James was sent down for the nest of the term, = gated for a fortnight. and appeared to answer Por bad work in Collections. = and were gated a fortright each, a week.

-wall.

-present.
-I am happy to record that it now hangs in a position of honour on his study daughters told him that she hoped to read history for her degree he suggested that she might consider Lampeter as a possible choice of university, which she did (graduating in July 2010 with a 2:1 in History).
-In the course of her studies, by chance, whilst browsing through the College archives, she came across the minutes of a College Board find her grandfather's name.
+(graduating in July 2010 with a 2:1 in History).
+In the course of her studies, by chance, whilst browsing through the College archives, she came across the minutes of a College Board meeting held in November and for failing to return to his spending the night without permission for staying toology at the She photocopdaughters told him that she hoped to read history for her degree he suggested that she might consider Lampeter as a possible choice of university, which she did and framed, and sent it to Gerwyn as a Christmas present.
+I am happy to record ied the minute, had it enlarged mauls and the rucks.

-She photocop-

-ied the minute,

-had it enlarged

-and sent it to

-framed,

-Christmas

-held

-November 1950 and was

-meeting

-intrigued

-in

-and

-Gerwyn

-mauls and the rucks.
 Consequently I used to see a lot of him in the Michaelmas and Lent terms but very little during Trinity.
 Like me he was probably trying to catch up on lost time!